-In Poland pączki are eaten on Fat Thursday (Tłusty Czwartek) in February to mark the last Thursday before Lent fasting begins.
+In Poland, pączki are eaten on Fat Thursday (Tłusty Czwartek) in February to mark the last Thursday before Lent fasting begins.
 Pączki are made from especially rich dough containing a lot of eggs, butter, sugar, yeast and milk.
-Traditionally, they are
+Traditionally, they are filled

 Apples coated in pancake batter – a childhood memory :).
 Yummy!
-This recipe is from a 30-year-old culinary book, so this flavours are classic and worth looking back at.
-A perfect afternoon dessert and a way to get rid of winter apples from the pantry
+This recipe is from a 30-year-old culinary book, so these flavours are classic and worth looking back at.
+A perfect afternoon dessert and a way to get rid of winter apples from the pantry ;).

 Mini doughnuts stuffed with whipped cream and strawberries.
 Coated in sugar.
 They’re half the size of traditional doughnuts but don’t worry, the whipped cream with strawberries really fills you up ;-).

 The best pumpkin and apple racuchy!
-You can call them also polish – style pancakes.
-An addition of the yeast in this recipe creates a super thick and fluffy pancakes.
-No eggs are added to the recipe because I didn’t feel that they were needed – the pumpkin puree tastes
+You can also call them Polish-style pancakes.
+An addition of the yeast in this recipe creates super thick and fluffy pancakes.
+No eggs are added to the recipe because I didn’t feel that they were needed – the pumpkin puree